jebreimo/Argen/README.md

 ### ValueType
 This is the type of the values of the option or argument. clapgen doesn't enforce any restrictions on the types, however the generated code is unlikely to compile unless the type is among the bool, integer or floating point types, or std::string.
 If the type or typedef used isn't defined in \<cstddef\>, \<cstdint\> or \<string\>, it is necessary to customize the generated file.
 Strings must be of type "string" or "std::string", in the former case the type is silently translated to "std::string".

-There must be a \<\<-operator for output-streaming the type.
+There must be a \>\>-operator for input-streaming the type.
+If the *Values* property is used, the comparison-operators should be defined.
 See the *Include* property to see how to include the file defining a custom type.